 - 2005: India’s Foreign Minister Natwar Singh calls on Pakistan High Commissioner Aziz Ahmed Khan to advocate Sarabjit Singh’s case.

-- 2006: Former Ukrainian Prime Minister Pavlo Lazarenko sentenced to 9 years in federal prison for money laundering, wire fraud, and extortion.
+- 2006: Former Ukrainian Prime Minister Pavlo Lazarenko was sentenced to 9 years in federal prison for money laundering, wire fraud, and extortion.

 - 2006: The first legal abortion took place in Colombia today.
 After months of legal wrangling, courts thought abortion could be legal in the country in situations where the mother’s health is at risk, pregnancy is the result of rape, or the fetus is severely deformed.

-- 2007: Two blasts in Hyderabad, India sent people into panic.
+- 2007: Two blasts in Hyderabad, India sent people into a panic.
 A gas cylinder explosion at a food mart killed 27 people, injuring 50.
 Another explosion in the park killed at least 14 people.